Cobweb posets - Recent Results: Cobweb posets as complete bipartite digraph sequences and combinatorial interpretation [6]

 For the purpose of a new joint combinatorial interpretation of $F-sequence-nomial$ coefficients ({\it F-nomial} - in short) let us consider all finite \textit{"max-disjoint"} sub-posets rooted at the $k-th$ level at any fixed vertex $\langle r,k \rangle, 1 \leq r \leq k_F $ and ending at corresponding number of vertices at the $n-th$ level ($n=k+m$) where the \textit{max-disjoint} sub-posets are defined below.

-\begin{defn} Two posets are said to be max-disjoint if considered as sets of maximal chains they are disjoint i.e. they have no maximal chain in common.
-An equipotent copy of $P_m$ [`\textbf{equip-copy}'] is defined as such a maximal chains family equinumerous with $P_m$ set of maximal chains that the it constitutes a sub-poset with one minimal element. \end{defn} We shall proceed with deliberate notation coincidence anticipating coming observation.
+\begin{defn}.
+[6,7,19,24,25] Two posets are said to be max-disjoint if considered as sets of maximal chains they are disjoint i.e. they have no maximal chain in common.
+An equipotent copy of $P_m$ [`\textbf{equip-copy}'] is defined as such a maximal chains family equinumerous with $P_m$ set of maximal chains that the it constitutes a sub-poset with one minimal element. \end{defn} We shall proceed with deliberate notation coincidence anticipating coming observation. \begin{defn}.
+Let us denote the number of all mutually max-disjoint equip-copies of $P_m$ rooted at any fixed vertex $\langle j,k \rangle , 1\leq j \leq k_F $ of $k-th$ level with the symbol